RickCruzz/Spark-EssentialsRJVM/README.md

 ```
 It is possible to Identify the peak of Cars and Violations in 2021 that has been after 7:00 AM.
-In comparison with 06:00 AM we have an increase of almost 71%.
+In comparison with 6:00 AM we have an increase of almost 71%.
 And again if we compare 8:00 AM to 07:00 we have an increase of almost 40%.
-Should be more interesting redirect pollice or transit officers to decrease these stats?
+Should be more interesting redirect police or transit officers to decrease these stats?

 ### 3 - Identifying which state have most violations.
 Comparing what was issued and what was converted into revenue by the state.

 To this case I’ve decided creating two different `DataFrames` and joining them after in `outer` mode.
-The first one have data about Tickets that have been Payed and the second one have data about Tickets that have not been
+The first one have data about violations that have been payed and the second one have data about violations that have open
-Payed.
+values.

 ```scala